Amiriel01/Rock-Paper-Scissors/README.md

 5. After five rounds the player will be notified if they won, lost, or tied with the computer and given instruction to reload the page to play again.
 6. The scoreboard keeps tracks of wins, losses, and ties for the player each round and displays them for easy reference.

-Credits:
+***Credits***

-The scissors/clover imgage was found on the blog "This Mom's Confessions".
+The scissors/clover imgage was found on the blog "This Mom's Confessions". https://www.janinehuldie.com/four-leaf-clover-hair-clips/

-The rock/clover imgage was found on etsy the creater is unknown.
+The rock/clover imgage was found on etsy the creater is RockyPebblesByCC. https://www.etsy.com/dk-en/listing/1197729148/shamrock-painted-rock-good-luck-clover

-The paper/clover imgage was found on the blog "Easy Hand Made Ideas".
+The paper/clover imgage was found on the blog "Easy Hand Made Ideas". https://www.easyhandmadeideas.com/diy-paper-four-leaf-clover-in-the-origami-technique/